Patani Kingdom: Predecessors

 An early kingdom in the Patani area was the Hindu-Buddhist Langkasuka, founded in the region as early as the 2nd century.
 It appeared in many accounts by Chinese travellers, among them was the Buddhist pilgrim Yijing.
 The kingdom drew trade from Chinese, Indian, and local traders as a stopping place for ships bound for, or arriving from, the Gulf of Thailand.
 Langkasuka reached its greatest economic success in the 6th and 7th centuries and afterward declined as a major trade center.
 Political circumstances suggest that by the 11th century, Langkasuka was no longer a major port visited by merchants.
 However, much of the decline may be due to the silting up of the waterway linking it to the sea.

-The most substantial ruins believed to be ancient Langkasuka have been found in Yarang located approximately 15 kilometres from the sea and the current city of Pattani.
+The most substantial ruins believed to be ancient Langkasuka have been found in Yarang located approximately 15 kilometres from the sea and the current city of Patani.
 How or when Langkasuka was replaced by Patani is unknown.
 Patani is not mentioned in the Javanese text Nagarakretagama written in 1365, but places such as Langkasuka, Sai and Kelantan are, which may indicate Patani had yet to be founded in this period.
 Hikayat Patani indicates that the immediate predecessor of Patani was Kota Mahligai ("the citadel town") whose ruler founded Patani, perhaps some time between 1350 and 1450.
 This Patani was located in Keresik (name in Malay) or Kru Se (in Thai), a few kilometers to the east of the current city.

 However, some think Patani was the same country known to the Chinese as Pan Pan.

 The region had been subject to Siamese control for some time.
 In the 14th century, King Ram Khamhaeng the Great (c.
 1239 – 1317) of Sukhothai occupied Nakhon Si Thammarat and its vassal states which would include Patani if it had existed at that date.
 The Siamese Ayutthaya Kingdom also conquered the isthmus during the 14th century, and controlled many smaller vassal states in a self-governing system in which the vassal states and tributary provinces pledged allegiance to the king of Ayutthaya, but otherwise ran their own affairs.